pivotal/docs-tap/application-accelerator/configuration.hbs.md

 Where:

 - `GIT-USER-NAME` is the user name for authenticating with the Git repository.
 - `GIT-PASSWORD-OR-ACCESS-TOKEN` is the password or access token used for authenticating with the Git repository.
+We recommend using an access token for this.
 - `CUSTOM-CA-CERT` is the certificate data needed when accessing the Git repository.

 This is an example of a part of a `tap-values.yaml` configuration: